mat-docs/RTA.Site/docs/devguide/tutorials/microservices/index.md

 Create a directory to hold the Docker Compose file for the tutorials &mdash; e.g. `rta-tutorials`

+You'll reuse and extend this script in the other tutorials.

 !!! tip

-    You'll reuse and extend this script in the other tutorials.
+    [Visual Studio Code](https://code.visualstudio.com/) is a great YAML editor.

+    *   YAML is whitespace-sensitive.
+    *   Indentation as seen below creates a nested object structure; hyphens indicate a list.
+    *   Strings can be double-quoted, single-quoted or not quoted at all &mdash; but it's best to use quotes if you want to make absolutely sure your markup is going to be parsed as a string, not a number or a boolean.
+[Be aware that `yes` and `no` will get parsed as booleans unless quoted as `"yes"` and `"no"`](https://medium.com/@lefloh/lessons-learned-about-yaml-and-norway-13ba26df680).

 Save and edit this script into the directory you created, as `docker-compose.yaml`:

 === "Windows"

     ```yaml
-    version: "3.9"

     services:
         rta-sessionsvc-init:
             image: mclarenapplied/rta-sessionsvc:latest